Astera-org/minetest/games/globo/notes.md

 TODO:
-- make playable

 - make breeding
     - make pregnant a timer rather than a bool
 - temperature should effect you
     - hides that keep you warm
     - eggs need to be a certain temperature to hatch
 - predators in the swamps
 - more stuff in swamps

+- tell you the direction that damage came from
 - wet clay should be diggable
--make cows favor things you eat
+- make cows favor things you eat
 - dropped items should burn in fire
 - flowing water should push you
 - you heal too fast
 - you shouldn't be able to swim long distances (maybe just really saps your energy)
 - player should be no different than other animals to the mobs
-- if pulse blossom is in your inventory it should hurt you
 - plants spread
 - normalize mobs
 - normalize food/water/damage